 ***If you want to learn more about each of these steps below, the individual projects contain step by step instructions.

-YES!
-Whether you have a dilapidated old dresser from high school (which I did!), that glossy walnut end table, or your Mom’s glass-doored hutch from the ‘70’s, chalk paint can bring it back to life – or hide a multitude of sins!
+Whether you have a dilapidated old dresser, that glossy walnut end table, or your Mom’s glass-doored hutch from the ’70’s, chalk paint can bring it back to life – or hide a multitude of sins!
 You simply remove any hardware you don’t want painted and go for it.

 Tip #2 Doesn’t Have to Be Perfect

-My wife says one of her favorite chalk painting tips is that you don’t have to be a perfect painter to do this.
-In fact, you are SUPPOSED to do criss-cross brush strokes and not straight lines.
+The best thing about chalk painting is you don’t have to be a perfect painter to do this.
+Woohoo!

-I really took issue with this at first.
-If you are finishing the piece by distressing it with sandpaper, the irregular and imperfect surface actually helps that look.
-The only thing to really avoid is drips and runs.
+If you’re finishing the piece by distressing it with sandpaper, the irregular and imperfect surface actually helps that look.
+But just like any paint application, the only thing to really avoid is drips and runs (although you can always sand them down if it happens.)

 While chalk paint can be unbelievably expensive there are less costly brands to choose from more recently.
 Plus virtually anything can be covered with just two coats.
 Since you don’t have to prime, it isn’t as big a pill to swallow.